CivicTechWR/WRvotes/docs/about.md

 ## How to Help

-Use the site!
-Learn about the election so you can cast an informed vote.
+**Use the site!** Learn about the election so you can cast an informed vote.
 If there are aspects of the site that are confusing or misleading, let us know.

-Spread the word!
-Encourage your friends, family, and social media contacts to use this site, especially if they are not engaged in municipal politics already.
+**Spread the word!** Encourage your friends, family, and social media contacts to use this site, especially if they are not engaged in municipal politics already.
 There are convenient sharing links at the bottom of each page on the site.

-Improve the content!
-Are we missing information about candidates, events, questionnaires or news coverage?
+**Improve the content!** Are we missing information about candidates, events, questionnaires or news coverage?
 Contact us at
 {{ contact_email}} and submit it to
 the site.
 Crowdsourcing resources helps improve the site for everyone.

 We currently could really use help with:

 - Monitoring local news media
-- Monitoring Facebook and Twitter for election-related news and events
+- Monitoring Facebook, Instagram, Tiktok and X for election-related news and events
 - Tracking down candidate information (especially websites)
 - Contacting neighbourhood associations and other local groups
 - Helping with promotion